Emánuel Moór

 Emánuel Moór (/hu/; 19 February 1863 – 20 October 1931) was a Hungarian composer, pianist, and an inventor of musical instruments.
+He is best known for his double piano, known as the Moór-Duplex piano.

 Life

 Moór was born in Kecskemét, Hungary, and studied in Prague, Vienna and Budapest.
 Between 1885 and 1897 he toured Europe as a soloist and ventured as far afield as the United States.

 His output of compositions amounted to 151 works including five operas, eight symphonies, four concertos for piano, four for violin, two for cello, a viola concerto and a harp concerto.
 Included in his works were also a triple concerto for violin, cello, and piano; chamber music; a requiem; and many songs.
 His three Piano Trios (in D major, op.
 74, in C major, op.
-81 and in Bb major, op.
+81 and in B♭ major, op.
 89), have been recorded by the Storioni Trio.
 They show the influence of Brahms, who befriended Moór.

 His best-known invention was the Emánuel Moór Pianoforte, which consisted of two keyboards lying one above each other and allowed, by means of a tracking device, one hand to play a spread of two octaves.

 He died, aged 68, in Chardonne, Switzerland.
 The Canadian pianist Max Pirani wrote a biography of Moór in 1959, with a preface by Pablo Casals.

 Two new instruments

 In 1921 Emánuel Moór sparked a lively controversy in the world of music by presenting two revolutionary inventions in quick succession.
 First, "a giant violin, one and a half meters long, with five to six strings to reach the length of the cello, the bow being moved by a pedal".
 The second was the Moór-Duplex piano, a piano with two keyboards, the lower keyboard of which has its raised white keys to allow chromatic glissando and a pedal intermediate coupling the two keyboards - not to mention an ingenious system which made it possible to imitate a harpsichord.

 Only about 60 of the double-keyboard pianos were made, mostly by Bosendorfer.
 Bechstein, Chickering and Steinway made a few.

 Marie de Jarowslawska-Tutundjian [de Vartavan] (18 May 1887 - 20 November 1963) helped with early trials of the Duplex-Coupler.
 She played it on 3 November 1921 at the Palace of Montreux, and at least once again on 16 November 1921.
 Marie was a talented pianist who had been playing in public since the age of eight in Brazil.
 She lived in Lausanne, where she taught at the Ribeaupierre Institute.

 Moór's second wife, the Scottish pianist Winifred Christie, performed on the instrument frequently in Europe and the United States and published (in collaboration with Moór) a manual of technical exercises for the instrument.
-Pianists other than Christie who used the Moór-Duplex included Wilhelm Backhaus, Alfred Cortot, Gunnar Johansen, Canadian pianist Max Pirani (1898-1975) and (more recently) Christopher Taylor.